 For medical questions, we encourage you to review our information with your doctor.

 The Cancer Facts & Figures for Hispanic/Latino People 2021-2023 report is an educational companion for “Cancer Statistics for the US Hispanic/Latino Population, 2021,” a scientific paper published in the American Cancer Society flagship journal, CA: A Cancer Journal for Clinicians.

 According to 2020 estimates from the United States Census Bureau, 62 million Americans (19% of the population in the continental US and Hawaii) identified themselves as Hispanic or Latino.
 That number increases by another 3 million when the statistics include Hispanic/Latino Americans in Puerto Rico, a US territory.
 That makes the Hispanic/Latino population the 2nd largest racial/ethnic group in the United States.

 This Facts & Figures report provides statistics about the occurrence of cancer in Hispanic/Latino people in the United States and includes data about cancer prevention, cancer risk factors, cancer early detection, and cancer treatment for this population.

 The American Cancer Society (ACS) believes everyone should have a fair and just opportunity to prevent, find, treat, and survive cancer.
 That belief guides the ACS to conduct and support research to help understand cancer inequalities and create strategies for overcoming them.

 Suggested citation: American Cancer Society.
 Cancer Facts & Figures for Hispanic/Latino People 2021-2023 Atlanta: American Cancer Society, Inc. 2021.

-Please note that any reproduction or re-use should credit the appropriate American Cancer Society Cancer Facts & Figures for Hispanics/Latinos publication and include a statement of copyright and identify the data source used.
+Please note that any reproduction or re-use of this publication or portions of it should credit the appropriate edition of the American Cancer Society Cancer Facts & Figures for Hispanic/Latino People 2021-2023 publication.
+See the PDF contents page for more copyright info and permissions for use.